Version Francaise

 A short trip up the river from Gien brings you to the 14th Century Chateau, Sully-sur-Loire.
 Situated on its own island and resplendent with tall white towers, this is truly the chateau of fairy tales.

 Flying to Paris is probably the easiest way to get to the Loiret.
-A range of UK airlines service both of the city’s airports.
+A range of UK airlines service both of the city's airports.
 From Paris, Eurolines runs a coach service to Orleans.
-An alternative is to fly to Tours from Stansted with Ryanair.
+An alternative is to fly to Tours, in the Indre et Loire department.

 Property in Orleans is quite affordable and very good value for money, while a steady flow of tourists provides a healthy rental market.
 Generally, prices are following the same upward trend year on year.